-Even the most successful people in the world that you might look at and think well they have it all, they’ve never had the troubles I have, have had their breaking points, some major some minor, we are all individuals with different strengths and different weaknesses, some hit breaking points sooner, some take longer, some of us pull our fast, some of us take a little longer, just like some escape narcissistic parents fast, some take their time, some break free from narcissistic relationships quick, some take a while, some get up and running fast, some take a while, there is no wrong or right way only each individual person’s way.
+Even the most successful people in the world that you might look at and think, well they have it all, they’ve never had the troubles I have, have had their breaking points, some major some minor, we are all individuals with different strengths and different weaknesses, some hit breaking points sooner, some take longer, some of us pull out fast, some of us take a little longer, just like some escape narcissistic parents fast, some take their time, some break free from narcissistic relationships quick, some take a while, some get up and running fast, some take a while, there is no wrong or right way only each individual person’s way.
 Some let it build up then explode, others avoid then all of a sudden everything hits them at once, one person’s breaking point can seem trivial to someone else’s, whatever people’s problems are are their problems and unique to them, even if experiencing similar traumatic experiences to others, everyone handles it differently, especially just how much they can take.

-With courage to face fears, strength to pull through, finding the right coping strategies to suit you, knowing your why and knowing your outcome breaking points can be turned into the most incredible life-defining moments for the better.
+With courage to face fears, strength to pull through, finding the right coping strategies to suit you, knowing your why and knowing your outcome, breaking points can be turned into the most incredible life-defining moments for the better.

-Some breaking points come to teach you that it’s time to let go, give it up and move one, thinking if I keep doing what I’m doing now will I be happy in five years?
+Some breaking points come to teach you that it’s time to let go, give it up and move on, thinking if I keep doing what I’m doing now will I be happy in five years?

-Some breaking points are here to teach us to change our approach, towards others or what we are doing, thinking do I genuinely want the outcome?
+Some breaking points are here to teach us to change our approach towards others or what we are doing, thinking, do I genuinely want the outcome?
 And keep going.

 Some breaking Points arrive for us to look inwards, to take hold of our beliefs and values and see what we want to change within ourselves.

-Most people feel like they are cracking up when situations and stress levels become unbearable when so much pressure hits life can become unbalanced to the point we break down and feel like we will never get back up again.
+Most people feel like they are cracking up when situations and stress levels become unbearable.
+When so much pressure hits, life can become unbalanced to the point we break down and feel like we will never get back up again.

 A breaking point is when we face the most strain, we feel so much pressure.
-Under so much stress, we just want to give up, when one thing just hits after another, left I dealt with, or when everything just hits us at once, it can be a build-up over year’s when we build momentum to keep going, then all of a sudden wham everything hits, or it can be a build-up In one day.
+Under so much stress, we just want to give up, when one thing just hits after another, left I dealt with, or when everything just hits us at once, it can be a build-up over years when we build momentum to keep going, then all of a sudden wham everything hits, or it can be a build-up In one day.

-Breaking points are actually the most critical time to remain calm, which can be far from easy, some people try to stay busy, some people try to relax, others just have to cut human interaction as they know they are going to go.
+Breaking points are actually the most critical time to remain calm, which can be far from easy.
+Some people try to stay busy.
+Some people try to relax, others just have to cut human interaction as they know they are going to go.
 We all need to work through and pull ourselves out.

 When stressful things happen, the stress hormone release natural chemicals which can throw you more out of balance.